 For further information on Kafka, you can check the official website here.

 What is ETL?

 ETL stands for Extract, Transform and Load and refers to the process of integrating data from a variety of sources, transforming it into an analysis-ready form and loading it into the desired destination, usually a data warehouse.
-It helps bring in data and store it in a centralized location, thereby allowing users to use diverse data for analysis.

 Method 1: Using Kafka Connect to Set Up Kafka ETL